 If you answered Spain, then give yourself a pat on the back!
 Spain has its own problems and the more that I think about it, the more I realize that Spain could end up like Greece.
 In fact, Spain is worse than Greece in some aspects.
 Is that even possible?
 Yes, apparently it is.

 In contrast, Greece’s jobless rate is slightly less bad at 21.7%.
-No jobs mean no growth and less tax payments for the government.
+No jobs mean no growth and fewer tax payments for the government.

 Another issue big issue that Spain faces is the seemingly nonexistent progress it has made with regards to reducing its debt levels.
 It was reported a few days ago that the country is unlikely to meet its budget deficit target of 3% for 2013.
 Greece, on the other hand, is very close to running a primary budget surplus.

-The future of Spain’s finances look very grim, especially since the Spanish people aren’t known for their frugality.
+The future of Spain’s finances looks very grim, especially since the Spanish people aren’t known for their frugality.
 They’re actually quite the opposite of frugal.

 For the past ten years, Spain’s current account balance has been negative.
 Moreover, the country’s private debt (i.e., loans borrowed by consumers from banks or accumulated from credit cards) is almost twice that of Greece.

 To fix Spain’s problems, the country needs to do two things: save and grow at the same time.
 But like most solutions, it is easier said than done.

 You see, in order for a country to save, it must make tax hikes and spending cuts.
 But the problem with that method is that it only works in the short-term.

 As time goes by, the tax increases, and decreased spending will eventually hurt growth.
 This, in turn, will most likely have a negative effect on the country’s balance sheet.
 Spain is in the same vicious austerity-recession cycle that Greece was in before the bailouts.